ywkaras/trafficserver/doc/developer-guide/api/functions/TSDebug.en.rst

 :func:`TSIsDebugTagSet` (deprecated) returns non-zero if the given debug :arg:`tag` is enabled.

-In debug mode, :macro:`TSAssert` Traffic Server to prints the file name, line number and expression, and then aborts.
-In release mode, the expression is not removed but the effects of printing an error message and aborting are. :macro:`TSReleaseAssert` prints an error message and aborts in both release and debug mode.
+In debug mode, :func:`TSAssert` Traffic Server to prints the file name, line number and expression, and then aborts.
+In release mode, the expression is not removed but the effects of printing an error message and aborting are. :func:`TSReleaseAssert` prints an error message and aborts in both release and debug mode.

 :func:`TSDebugSpecific` emits a debug line even if the debug :arg:`tag`